shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

 ### Exercise 2: GNU Debugger - Helpful commands

-__1) Compile the C program example1.c with gcc the GNU Compiler Collection (or clang) using the command line : gcc -m32 -fno-stack-protector -z execstack -mpreferred-stack-boundary=2 -ggdb Explain briefly why we used these options?__
+__1) Compile the C program example1.c with gcc the GNU Compiler Collection (or clang) using the command line : `gcc -m32 -fno-stack-protector -z execstack -mpreferred-stack-boundary=2 -ggdb` Explain briefly why we used these options?__
-- Compile and run
+- Compile and run.

 ![img](../task4/images/compile_2_1.JPG)

-- `-m32` : to generate a 32 bit binary.
+- `-m32`: to generate a 32-bit binary.
-- `-fno-stack-protector` : disable the stack canaries
+- `-fno-stack-protector` : disable the stack canaries.
-- `-z execstack` : to disable Data execution prevention so that the content in stack can be executed.
+- `-z execstack` : to disable Data execution prevention so that the content in a stack can be executed.
 - `-mpreferred-stack-boundary=2` would align the stack by 4 bytes so that it becomes more consistent and easier to exploit.
-- `ggdb`:  produces debugging information specifically intended for **gdb**
+- `ggdb`:  produces debugging information specifically intended for GDB.

 __2) Load the program in gdb and run it.
 Indicate how you achieved this.__